 I am also a spinner and have a wheel – a Lendrum .
 I had a Lendrum Saxony and I also had a Louet Victoria for awhile, but both found happy homes with others in 2012 – I have had the pleasure (and luck!) of studying spinning with Toni Neil, Patsy Zawistoski, Anne Field and Judith MacKenzie.
 I love to attend the Missouri Fiber Retreat and am a member of the Fiber Folks of Southwest Missouri guild.
 They adopted me after I crashed one of their spinning workshops.

-In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produce a weekly podcast, All About African Violets, that is also available on iTunes.
+In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produced a weekly podcast, All About African Violets, that ran for 18 months (76 episodes, all of which continue to be available on the website).
 I travel as often as I can (most recently to Scotland), and I'm a bagpiper (yes, really).

-You can find me on Ravelry as Annie97 where I am a moderator of the Year of Stash Socks group (which morphed from one of my blog posts).
-I'm also a moderator of Fans of the Fold and African Violets Anonymous.
+You can find me on Ravelry as Annie97 where I am a moderator of Fans of the Fold and African Violets Anonymous.